steadybit/action-kit/README.md

 Each path from the index response is queried to describe each attack.
 Beside `name` and `description`, this defines which targets can be attacked and what parameters can be configured by the user.
 The `prepare`, `start` and `stop` properties specify the endpoint to be called for each action.

+#### Time-Control

+There are 3 options:

+1. One-Shots (e.g. killing processes) - `"timeControl": "ONE_SHOT"`
+2. Start, wait a certain time and then stop (e.g. network blackhole) - `"timeControl": "BY_AGENT"` - steadybit agent controls timing, the attack needs a parameter `duration` of type `duration`.
+3. Start and wait for finish (e.g. service rollover) - not yet supported - waits for the external action to finish.

 [Example Describe Attack Response](./typescript-api/api.d.ts#L15):

 ```json